 The Index is a set of rules applied to a body of data and does not represent the results of actual investment or trading.
 The Index is frictionless, in that it does not take into account fees or expenses associated with investing in the Fund.
-Also, because it does not represent actual futures positions, the Index is not subject to, and does not take into account the impact of, speculative position limits or certain other similar limitations on the ability of the Fund to trade the Index Commodity.
+Also, because it does not represent actual futures positions, the Index is not subject to, and does not take into account the impact of, speculative position limits or certain other similar limitations on the ability of the Fund to trade the Index Commodities.
 The "TR" version of the Index includes an assumed amount of interest income based on prevailing rates that is adjusted from time to time.
 The Fund, by contrast, invests actual money and trades actual futures contracts.
 As a result, the performance of the Fund involves friction, in that fees and expenses impose a drag on performance.
-The Fund is currently subject to accountability levels and may be subject to speculative position limits (if applicable) and certain other limitations on its ability to trade the Index Commodity, which may compel the Fund to trade futures or other instruments that are not the Index Commodity as proxies for the Index Commodity.
+The Fund may be subject to speculative position limits (if applicable) and certain other limitations on its ability to trade the Index Commodities, which may compel the Fund to trade futures or other instruments that are not Index Commodities as proxies for the Index Commodities.
 The interest rate and dividend income actually earned by the Fund over any period may differ from the assumed amount of interest income factored into the "TR" version of the Index over the same period.
 All of these factors can contribute to discrepancies between changes in net asset value per Share and changes in the level of the Index over any period of time.
 The dividends received by the Fund from its holdings in money market mutual funds, if any, is not taken into account when determining the performance of the Index and, therefore, it may also contribute to those discrepancies.
 The extent to which the Fund has invested at an aggregate notional level approximating the Index value as opposed to the Fund's aggregate net asset value also may contribute to those discrepancies.
 Fees and expenses always will tend to cause changes in the net asset value per Share to underperform changes in the value of the Index over any given period, all other things being equal.
-Actual interest income from the Fund's holdings of United States Treasury Obligations could be higher or lower than the assumed interest income factored into the "TR" version of the Index, and together with the dividends could cause changes in the net asset value per Share to outperform changes in the value of the "TR" version of the Index Commodity as proxies for the Index Commodity could cause changes in the net asset value per Share to outperform or underperform changes in the value of the Index Commodity as proxies for the Index Commodity could cause changes in the net asset value per Share to outperform or underperform changes in the value of the Index Commodity could cause changes in the net asset value per Share to outperform or underperform changes in the value of the Index commodity could cause changes in the net asset value per Share to outperform or underperform changes in the value of the Index commodity could cause changes in the net asset value per Share to outperform or underperform changes in the value of the Index Commodity could cause changes in the net asset value per Share
+Actual interest income from the Fund's holdings of United States Treasury Obligations could be higher or lower than the assumed interest income factored into the "TR" version of the Index, and together with the dividends could cause changes in the net asset value per Share to outperform or underperform changes in the value of the "TR" version of the Index over any given period, all other things being equal.
+Similarly, trading futures or other instruments that are not Index Commodities as proxies for the Index Commodities could cause changes in the net asset value per Share to outperform or underperform changes in the value of the Index over any given period, all other things being equal.

-COMPARISON OF Market, NAV AND DBIQ Opt Yield Crude Oil Index FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2016 AND 2015
+COMPARISON OF Market, NAV AND DBIQ-OY Industrial Metals ERTM FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2016 AND 2015